NetworkMathematics/FrontPage/IndianaProjects.md

 2. ### Trouver+KnowTex+LLMs

-   [KnowTex]() is a project to help people understand mathematical text by explaining its logical structure using graphs.
+   [KnowTex](https://github.com/ElifUskuplu/KnowTex) by [Elif Uskuplu](), Larry Moss and myself is a project to help people understand mathematical text by explaining its logical structure using graphs.
+The logical structure is explained by the authors of the mathematical text, and their use of \LaTeX macros.